ibm-cloud-docs/cloud-object-storage/cloud-object-storage-cli-reference.md

 		* Flag: `--if-none-match ETAG`
 	* _Optional_: Return the object only if it has not been modified since the specified TIMESTAMP, otherwise return a 412 (precondition failed).
 		* Flag: `--if-unmodified-since TIMESTAMP`
 	* _Optional_: Downloads the specified RANGE bytes of an object.
-For more information about the HTTP Range header, [click here](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.35).
+For more information about the HTTP Range header, see [HTTP Range header specification](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.35){: external}.
 		* Flag: `--range RANGE`
 	* _Optional_: Sets the Cache-Control HEADER of the response.
 		* Flag: `--response-cache-control HEADER`